rangwani-harsh/sentence-encoder-irony-detection/README.md

-# irony-detection-allennlp-basic
+ls# Irony Detection Research Project

-This is a basic model for Irony Detection Subtask held at SemEval 2018.
+This is a attention  model for Irony Detection Subtask held at SemEval 2018.
 The model is based on the allennlp library.

 The model is composed of three basic components :-
 * Reader - Responsible for reading the dataset in .txt files in the dataset folder.